 We would continue to require intending solicitors to complete a period of pre-qualification legal work experience.
 The experience a candidate obtains through the period of work-based learning should enable them to develop the competences in the Statement of Solicitor Competence.
-Periods of experience acquired in a variety of ways could contribute to this requirement, for example:
+It could be acquired:

 - Under a formal training contract.

 - Through working in a student law clinic.

-- Market As an apprentice or a paralegal.
+- As an apprentice or a paralegal.

 - Through a placement as part of a sandwich degree.